 - Jeryn Laengrich

 - Amber Nystrom

 - Carol Primdahl

-Full bios of the new High-Tech High Heels – Texas Chapter directors are below:
+Full bios of the new High-Tech High Heels – North Texas Chapter directors are below:

 Diana Aguirre – Diana is a director of development and alumni relations at the Erik Jonsson School of Engineering and Computer Science supporting the Mechanical Engineering and Electrical and Computer Engineering Departments.
 She enjoys connecting with the community, especially corporations and alumni, to build partnerships that support faculty research and student growth.
 Diana earned her B.S. in Computer Engineering from SMU a “few” years ago.